The following is an example scenario.

 The realistic outcome

 The calls did not stop.
 But they changed.
 Instead of "what happened," the calls became "I scheduled the cardiology appointment, it is on the calendar."
-Instead of repeated updates, there was one shared record that David and Rachel could check without calling Linda.
+Instead of repeated updates, there was one shared record that her brother and sister could check without calling the daughter.